 The Redwall descent is nasty, steep and loose.
 A thin coating of gravel makes some slipping and sliding inevitable and a serious fall is a real possibility, so take your time.
 The trail contours along the base of the Muav to a neat little saddle at the top of the Tapeats.
 Ancient faulting has created significant offset within the Tapeats Formation, so a hiker has to effectively walk through the Tapeats twice.
 The Supergroup (Dox Sandstone) appears about 2 miles above the river.
 Pay attention in the Dox.
 The trail chokes down to about a foot wide and traverses across an angle of repose slope of eroding red sandstone that falls away for hundreds of feet.
 The unrelenting grade of the trail as it drops toward the shoreline puts the final touches on already weary canyon hikers.

-The Grand Canyon in general is infamous for summer heat and the Tanner Trail is specifically noted as being unusually hot.
+Notes: The Grand Canyon in general is infamous for summer heat and the Tanner Trail is specifically noted as being unusually hot.
 The wide open nature of this part of the canyon means the summer sun comes up early and sets late.
 No water means no vegetation, and that means no shade.
 River runners call this part of the Grand Canyon "Furnace Flats".
 Avoid this trail during hot weather.

-The Colorado River is the sole source of water.
+Water Sources: The Colorado River is the sole source of water.
 No reliable water exists above the shoreline.
 The Colorado is often silt laden and can be difficult to purify under those conditions.

 This hike is listed as One-Way.
 When you hike several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example